you are here: home > explore > Do We Use Only 10% of Our Brains?

 "We use 100% of our brains."

+Several people have mentioned that the movie Lucy (2014) promotes the 10% of the brain myth.
 If you find any news articles or advertisements using the 10% myth, please send them to me: Dr. Eric H. Chudler.

 For a continuing discussion of this topic, please see: